codewithminer/ImageCaptioning/README.md

 ```bash
 python train.py
 ```
 If you do not want to train the model from scratch, you can Download [model.pth](URL) and put it in the ckpt folder.

 6. Once the training is complete, you can use the following command to generate captions for new images:
 ```bash
 python sample.py --img_path <path_to_image>
 ```

-## Evaluation
-The performance of the model is evaluated using the BLEU score, which measures the similarity between the generated captions and the ground truth captions.
-A higher BLEU score indicates better performance.

 ## Conclusion
 The project demonstrates the effectiveness of using a combination of scene graph features and visual features for image captioning.
 Further improvements can be made by fine-tuning the hyperparameters, training on a larger dataset, or using more advanced techniques like attention mechanisms.